homieiot/homieiot.github.io/README.md

 git push origin -f HEAD:gh-pages
 ```

-## Automatically trigger the webpage build

-Copy the ".travis.yml" file into the convention specification repository and
-add Travis in the repository service settings.

 ## Theme customisation

 The footer of the original mkdocs-material theme is cleared out.
 For the version
 dropdown box, additional css is required.
 That can be found in `docs/extra.css`.